-Before starting my Ph.D., I was a Research Scholar at NEC Labs America, Media Analytics department where I worked with Prof. Manmohan Chandraker on problems related to trajectory prediction and Embodied AI.
+Prior to starting my Ph.D., I was a Research Scholar at NEC Laboratories America, where I worked in the Media Analytics department with Prof. Manmohan Chandraker on problems related to trajectory prediction and Embodied AI.

 07/24: Paper Shape from Heat Conduction accepted to ECCV 2024 (Oral) .